mgarci86/InternalSecurityAudit/README.md

 -   Payment Card Industry Data Security Standard (PCI DSS)

          - PCI DSS is an international security standard meant to ensure that organizations storing, accepting, processing, and transmitting credit card information do so in a secure environment.

-       - Botium Toys must adhere to PCI DSS as it accepts payments online and person and They also store and processes customer credit card on an international scale.
-It's requirements and compliance need to be taken seriously based on possible consequences.
-The consequences of not complying with this standard is more severe in impact: Monetary fines monthly (ranging from 5,000-100,000 USD), costs of forensic audits upon a data breach, payment brand restrictions, damage to brand reputation, and possibility of lawsuit costs in the event of data breaches.
+         - Botium Toys must adhere to PCI DSS, primarily based on where they conduct business and how they accept payments.
+The majority of their business is done online, and the majority of their payments are done through Merchant Services and Payment Processing.
+PCI DSS provides best practices to stay in compliance with regulation in order to avoid fines and penalties.

 -   System and Organizations Controls (SOC type 1, SOC type 2)